 |9.||People Per Hour||★★★|

-The invite-only feature helps the company choose who they want associating with them.
+The invite-only feature helps the company choose who they want to associate with them.
 Their agile processes are powered by AI which helps them make decisions based on data.
 This has helped them create a collection of the top mobile app development experts.

 Furthermore, the company’s dashboard and Android platform are designed to provide better task management, communication, and payment management through performance tracking, various tools, and an all-encompassing notification system.